openpolis/geojson-italy/README.md

 - geojson/limits_R_{code}_municipalities.geojson - all municipalities in a region (R is the ISTAT numerical code of the region, ex: [geojson/limits_R_12_municipalities.geojson](https://github.com/openpolis/geojson-italy/blob/master/geojson/limits_R_12_municipalities.geojson) - Lazio region)
 - geojson/limits_P_{code}_municipalities.geojson - all munitipalities in a province (P is the ISTAT numerical code of the province, ex: [geojson/limits_P_58_municipalities.geojson](https://github.com/openpolis/geojson-italy/blob/master/geojson/limits_P_58_municipalities.geojson) - Rome province)

+Please consider that maps preview for geojson data are only available for files of limited size in github.com; use [mapshaper](https://mapshaper.org) to see and explore larger files.

 # Topojson files
 These files are **simplified**, **smaller**, but **less precise**, and contains **a lot less vectors** than the corresponding `geojson` files, can contain **many layers**, and can be used in compatible map visualisers ([leaflet](https://webkid.io/blog/maps-with-leaflet-and-topojson/), [d3](https://bl.ocks.org/almccon/410b4eb5cad61402c354afba67a878b8), mapshaper).